nefty/multicluster-broadcaster-swm-l7mp/README.md

 Next, we install `k3s` with the following arguments:
  - do not install the built-in Traefik ingress: we'll use Nginx insted, but only because we prefer this ingress, feel free to use Traefik if you have experience with it, but make sure to match ingress annotations
- - do not install the Flanner CNI: we will install Cilium to handle cluster networking, so we don't need Flannel
+ - do not install the Flannel CNI: we will install Cilium to handle cluster networking, so we don't need Flannel
- - disable Kube-proxy: Cilium will handle all functionalities of `kube-proxy` (e.g. hadling ClusterIPs), so we'll don't need it
+ - disable Kube-proxy: Cilium will handle all functionalities of `kube-proxy` (e.g. route ClusterIPs), so we won't need it
- - disable the built-in network policy handler: Cilium will also provide the network policy functionallities
+ - disable the built-in network policy handler: Cilium will also provide the network policy functionalities
 ```
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--disable traefik --flannel-backend=none --disable-kube-proxy --disable-network-policy" sh -
 ```